yottaawesome/win32-experiments/src/basic-com/README.md

 ## Introduction

 This repo is an implementation of an old [CodeGuru tutorial on authoring a COM DLL](https://www.codeguru.com/soap/step-by-step-com-tutorial/).
-The links and images are broken on the original page (Dr Dobbs itself sadly ceased publication a decade ago), but you can find an upload of the original source code [here](https://github.com/grimripper/grim_com_testing/tree/master/COMStepByStep_src).
+The links and images are broken on the original page (although CodeGuru is still around, even if it doesn't seem like it publishes much of anything these days), but you can find an upload of the original source code [here](https://github.com/grimripper/grim_com_testing/tree/master/COMStepByStep_src).

 ## Changes